 What is depression?

-We all experience feelings of low mood time to time.
-Depression is when you feel low for a very long time, and this affects your day to day life.
+We all experience feelings of low mood from time to time.
+Depression is when you feel low for a very long time, and this affects your day-to-day life.
 Anyone can get depression, or become depressed.
 About 1 in 10 people have it.

 It is important to remember it is not your fault if you experience depression.
 People do not choose to feel low.